AIC represents a number of different stakeholder groups – providing unique benefits.

 - Access to policy makers.

-- Dissemination of information on agricultural research means:
+- Dissemination of information on agri-food research means:

 - Better awareness of various programs, policies, research, etc.; and

 - Increased knowledge on scientific research in Canada and internationally.